ulvij/ImageTaker/Readme.md

                 override fun onOperationSuccess(image: Bitmap) {
                     // we can get the image here as a bitmap

-		    // you can get the image as a file by calling getImageFile() method here, as well }
+		    // we can get the image as a file by calling getImageFile() method here }

                 override fun onOperationFailure(errorMessage: String) {